Are you confused about XML Sitemaps? You might studied a lot but still not clear on how to deal with these?

 Common Validation XML Sitemap Errors:

-Though there can be many sitemap validation errors and they can be fixed using above sitemap validation tools but few of the common errors which are often found in most cases.
-These are :
+Although there might be many sitemap validation errors and they can be fixed using above sitemap validation tools.

-1. At times there are pages which you have already set as “noindex, nofollow” or “noindex, follow” but mistakenly these pages are included in your sitemap.xml.
+1. There are pages which you have already set as “noindex, nofollow” or “noindex, follow”.
+But by mistake you might have included these pages in your sitemap.xml.
 This is a case of contradiction.
-You must think that you are yourself asking Google to index a page by including it in the sitemap and on the other hand you are using meta robots to not to index it.
+You must think that you are asking Google to index a page by including it in the sitemap and at the same time you are using meta robots to not to index it.
 This confuses Google and other search engines.
-The same should be fixed.
+The same issue can be resolved.

-2. There are few cases wherein pages are blocked using robots.txt, but you have included the same in the sitemap.
-This is again a case of contradiction wherein you might confuse Google on what you say and what you actually ask Google to do.
+2. There are few cases where some pages are blocked using robots.txt, but you have included the same pages in the sitemap.
+This is again a case of contradiction where you might confuse Google on what you want and what you actually ask Google to do.

 5 Best XML sitemap generators